-While nobody can tell you anything is completely safe, I can tell you 90% of Bangkok is still flood free.
-Even though the international news would have you believe the whole city is under 2 meters of water, that’s actually not true.
+While nobody can tell you anything is completely safe, we can tell you 90% of Bangkok is still flood free.
+Even though the international news would have you believe the whole city is under 2 meters of water, that is actually not true.

-As for the rest of Bangkok though, the other 90%, so far it’s free of water and, if the government is correct, none of it is expected to flood.
-The government now has much of the flooding under control (by releasing water from the north of Bangkok through flood gates etc. and out into the ocean) and, if the flood walls hold, they’re expecting to be able to funnel the flood waters arriving from the north around Bangkok via the canals and out into the ocean every day for the next couple of months.
+In fact, the government now has much of the flooding under control (by releasing water from the north of Bangkok through flood gates etc. and out into the ocean).
+If the flood walls hold, they are expecting to be able to funnel the flood waters arriving from the north around Bangkok via the canals and out into the ocean every day for the next couple of months.

 So, yes, please come to Bangkok on your vacation or a business trip.
-It’s not dangerous and you really will have an exciting time.
+It is not dangerous and you really will have an exciting time.